dbt-labs/dbt-core/docs/arch/adr-005-betterproto.md

 * It's not readable.
 There are no identifiable classes in the output.
 * A "class" is generated using a metaclass when it is used.
-* There are lots of warnings about not subclassing the generated "classes".
+* You can't subclass the generated classes, which don't act much like Python objects
 * Since you can't put defaults or methods of any kind in these classes, and you can't subclass them, they aren't very usable in Python.
 * Generated classes are not easily importable
 * Serialization is via external utilities.